integritystl/alberici-kienlen/README.md

 - Grab the Migrate DB Pro key from the site on WP Engine & pull to get the latest content
 - Run `npm install` to get all dependencies
 - Run `gulp` to start compiling Sass and JS

+## ACF
+We're source controlling the fields from ACF.
+Fields are split into separate PHP files that go into `theme_infrastructure` in the theme directory.